natemcmaster/blog/_posts/dev/2017-11-13-dotnet-watch-and-docker.md

 date: Nov.
 13, 2017
 ---

-It's still in pre-release, but I [made a change to dotnet-watch recently](https://github.com/aspnet/DotNetTools/pull/347) that will make it much easier to setup a local developer environment to use Docker and dotnet-watch for local development.
-The post below shows you how to setup your project to use this.
+I made [a change to dotnet-watch recently](https://github.com/aspnet/DotNetTools/pull/347) that will make it much easier to setup Docker + dotnet-watch in your ASP.NET Core project, without causing Visual Studio to crash and burn.
+In current versions of dotnet-watch, there have been issues getting it to work with Docker, and it required some ugly workarounds.
+Even then, it was hard to keep Docker, dotnet-watch, and Visual Studio happy.
+Either Docker or Visual Studio would complain about issues with NuGet caches, duplicate attributes, etc.
+The next version of dotnet-watch removes the need for those ugly workarounds.
+This version isn't available yet on NuGet.org, but you can still give it a test run today with ASP.NET Core 2.0.0 projects.
+The post below shows you
+how to setup your project to do this today using a nightly build of dotnet-watch.

 ## Background

 `dotnet watch` is a command line utility that watches files and can re-run dotnet commands when files in your project change.
-It can be used along with `dotnet test`, `dotnet run`, and others to make it easy to quickly iterate.
+It can be used along with `dotnet test`, `dotnet run`, and any other dotnet command.

 .NET Core is available in a Docker image.
 Docker containers allow you to sandbox your application and run it in an environment similar or identical to a production environment.
 If you're unfamiliar with it, think of Docker